Holiday cottage, Storrington, West Sussex

 Freeland Farmhouse Stables has been lovingly converted from a stable to an attractive two bedroom holiday cottage.
 Well located with an abundance of paths and bridleways on the doorstep, this is an ideal retreat for countryside lovers and walkers.

 On entering the cottage you will find a spacious open plan living area with an open beamed ceiling and a comfortable lounge and dining space surrounding a woodburning stove.
 There are double bi-fold doors opening on to the front terrace which is great for those balmy summer evenings.
 The kitchen is superbly equipped with lovely views over the rear of the property towards the countryside and gliding club beyond.
-There are two spacious ground floor bedrooms and a family bathroom which has a walk in shower, WC and basin.
+There are two spacious ground floor bedrooms and a family bathroom which has a walk in shower, WC and basin (please be aware that there is a step up to the shower).

 To the front of the cottage you will find a lovely patio area overlooking an enclosed cottage garden with seating perfect for enjoying the late afternoon sunshine.
-You can catch the local gliders flying high above in the Sussex sky whilst relaxing after a day of exploring.
-Access to the field area in the back provides a delightful surprise in a small football pitch which is perfect to tire out younger legs!
+You can catch the local gliders flying high above in the Sussex sky whilst relaxing after a day of exploring or directly access the countryside pathwaysand explore the local area.

 Freeland Farmhouse Cottage is in an idyllic location surrounded by fields with local horses grazing and chickens roaming freely in the gardens.
 With the local gliding club based in the next field, why not take the opportunity of flying over the South Downs Ridge or experiencing a bird's eye view of the breathtaking scenery of Sussex, the South Downs and the coast.
 Imagine racing along the South Downs at 80-100mph, just a few hundred feet above it, and waving to all the walkers from the comfort of your cockpit!